 Summary

 10/12 companies agree that gNB-CU should provide gNB-DU the CG-SDT configuration to support delta configuration; while 2 companies prefer to waiting for RAN2 progress.
 However, as clarified by Google, the FFS in TS38.331 v17.0.0 has been removed in v17.1.0.

+Meanwhile, according to RAN2 offline discussion of “[Offline-311][SDT-Positioning] Config Transfer (Google)”, all companies agreed that “SDT-MAC-PHY-CG-Config-r17 and SRS-PosRRC-InactiveConfig-r17 are referred to in the RAN3 specification”.
+It seems that RAN3 can develop CRs based on this, although the Reply LS is not officially received.

 Proposal 3: gNB-CU provides gNB-DU the CG-SDT configuration to support delta configuration.
-FFS on Stage-3 signaling design (need wait for RAN2 reply towards RAN3 LS in R3-223955)